mxcop/mxcop/content/articles/fundamental-rc.md

 By doing this we **not only** know that each ring will hit within a narrow distance window.
 We can also <span class="highlight">vary</span> the <span class="highlight">angular resolution</span> between rings!

+> These new rays with a limited range, are referred to as **intervals**.

 This is exactly what we're looking for to <span class="highlight">exploit</span> the <span class="highlight">angular part</span> of the penumbra theorem.
-We can increase the ray count *(aka, decrease the angle between rays)* with each consecutive ring that hits objects further away.
+We can increase the interval count *(aka, decrease the angle between rays)* with each consecutive ring that hits objects further away.

-> Explain how we can create cascades from these rings, each cascade with its own distance window.
+> [Figure E: graphic showing probe split into rings next to each other]

+In order to still <span class="highlight">capture</span> our entire scene, we will have multiple of these *rings* which we refer to as <span class="highlight">cascades</span>.

 ### Spatial

-> Explain how we can change the number of probes in each cascade to exploit the spatial observation.
+So far, with the angular observation we haven't really achieved any <span class="highlight">performance</span> improvements.
+We're still casting a <span class="highlight">very large number</span> of rays for each probe using this method, *good thing that's about to change.*

+> [Figure F: graphic showing 4 cascade 0 and 1 cascade 1 probe overlayed]

+*Figure F*, shows one way we can <span class="highlight">exploit</span> the spatial observation, which basically says:
+We can increase the <span class="highlight">spacing</span> between probes at further distances.

+With our <span class="highlight">cascades</span> we can now use this method, as it is depicted in *Figure F*.
+For cascades with a distance window that is *further* away, we can increase the spacing between probes.

+### All Together Now!

+Now let us properly define the <span class="highlight">cascades</span>.

 > Explain the idea of cascades and the cascade hierarchy.
 > Show how we can store the cascades as textures.